Paths of Glory: Filming

 Production took place entirely in Bavaria, Germany, especially at the Schleissheim Palace near Munich.
 Timothy Carey was fired during production.
 He was reportedly extremely difficult to work with, even to the extent of faking his own kidnapping, holding up the whole production.
 He was replaced in the scenes remaining to be shot with a double.
 The film cost slightly less than $1 million and just about broke even.

 Due to having three years' military training, around 600 German police officers were used as extras for soldiers.
 The last scenes filmed were those that take place on the battlefield.
 For the construction of the battlefield, Kubrick hired 5,000 square yards (0.4 hectares) of land from a local farmer.
 It took Kubrick a month to set up the filming of the assault, arranging props and tearing up the field to look like a war zone.
 For the filming of the battle sequence, the battlefield was divided into five regions where explosive charges were specifically placed.
 This made it easier for Kubrick to film the dying of extras as he split the extras into five groups, one for each of the regions, and each man would die in his own zone by an explosion that was near him.

 An early critical test of Kubrick's obsession with control on the set came during the making of Paths of Glory.
 As recalled by Kirk Douglas:

 The only female character in the film, the woman who sings "The Faithful Hussar", is portrayed by German actress Christiane Harlan (credited in the film as Susanne Christian).
-An affecting scene towards the end of the film shows actress Harlan briefly appearing to sing a German song, timidly evoking emotion in both the audience and the soldiers.
 She and Kubrick later married; the couple remained together until his death in 1999.
 It was on set that they originally had met.